 1

 • Alright, I do not intend to change the question now as it already got several answers but for future reference: Suppose I would 'just' ask something like: "What is the meaning of /20 in CIDR notation."
 Would that be a decent fit, or does it still not feel right?
-(I would be asking someone to explain something to me, rather than asking directly how to do something) Aug 5, 2020 at 9:51
+(I would be asking someone to explain something to me, rather than asking directly how to do something) Commented Aug 5, 2020 at 9:51

 0